 The Standard is the board for anyone that likes to do a bit of everything but only wants one board to do it all on and not have the hassle of switching boards depending on the situation.

 So, if you want to be able to ride the powder, ride the park and ride groomers and ride them in any style that you like, then the Standard is worth checking out.

-Not ideally suited for a beginner (but not the worst either) but great for anyone who has their basic turns mastered and are intermediate or up.
+Not ideally suited for a beginner (but not the worst either) but great for anyone who is intermediate or up.

 The Standard in More Detail

 O.k. let’s take a more detailed look at what the Standard is capable of.

 Board: YES Standard 2019, 156cm (258mm waist)